Factorization algebras and abelian CS/WZW-type correspondences: Introduction

 \subsection{Consequences and applications}

 One payoff here is a new view on Chern-Simons states in bundles of conformal blocks for chiral WZW models.
 Factorization algebras, like sheaves, are local-to-global objects, and so the homology of these stratified factorization algebras encode nontrivial global information.
 Here, in particular, they automatically produce maps from the space of boundary observables into the global observables of the theory.
 As an example, we obtain the Chern-Simons states of the chiral WZW theory from studying the map from the boundary observables on a Riemann surface to the observables of a compact 3-manifold bounding that surface.

+We also treat higher dimensional abelian Chern-Simons theory, which exists on manifolds of real dimension $4k+3$.
+Particularly relevant for physics is the Chern-Simons action on 7- and 11-dimensional manifolds.
+Witten \cite{WittenM5effective} has argued that the 7-dimensional abelian Chern-Simons theory is holographically dual to the abelian ``chiral'' two-form, which is a piece of the 6-dimensional $\cN=(2,0)$ superconformal theory.
+Likewise, there is a ``chiral'' four-form that appears in the Type IIB superstring, and is understood as being the holographic dual of 11-dimensional Chern-Simons theory.
+We propose an interpretation of each of these physical situations via factorization algebras that follows the outline above for the ordinary CS/WZW correspondence.
+See Section~\ref{sec:physics} for this discussion.

-The higher dimensional analogs of Chern-Simons states are sections of interesting vector bundles over the intermediate Jacobians of any complex $2n+1$-fold that admits an oriented null-cobordism.
+In arbitrary real dimension $4k+3$, the higher dimensional analogs of Chern-Simons states are sections of interesting vector bundles over the intermediate Jacobians of any complex $2k+1$-fold that admits an oriented null-cobordism.
+It would be very interesting to see how a full non-perturbative formulation of our constructions relates back to quadratic refinements of intersection pairings~\cite{HopSing}.

 Another payoff, which we expect to follow from the present work, is a systematic generalization of the role played by the Poisson sigma model in controlling the deformation quantization of Poisson manifolds.
 The Poisson sigma model itself (with a Poisson vector space as a target and the half-plane as a source) is an example of the bulk-boundary systems amenable to our methods.
 Here we show that, in the guise of its stratified factorization algebra, we recover the Swiss cheese algebras that play a key role in deformation quantization.
 In addition, we discuss a case of Koszul duality arising from a pair of transverse Lagrangians; it intertwines deformation quantization with the general view on Koszul duality via factorization algebras.